12 Best California Road Trips for Outdoor Adventure Lovers

 San Diego to Monterey Road Trip Quick Facts

-One of the most famous parts of the Pacific Coast Highway in California is the Big Sur coastline, and a this California coast road trip from San Diego to Monterey will take you right through it.
-Along the way you can enjoy stops in the laid back coastal cities of Southern California as you travel through North County San Diego, Orange County, and Los Angeles.
+One of the most famous sections of the Pacific Coast Highway in California is the Big Sur coastline, and this California coast road trip from San Diego to Monterey will take you right through it.
+Along the way you can enjoy stops in the laid back coastal cities of Southern California as you travel through North County, San Diego, Orange County, and Los Angeles.

 As you continue your road trip up the PCH, after miles upon miles of coastline marked by cliffs and waterfalls and pine trees -- and even colonies of elephant seals -- you'll come to the beautiful seaside communities of Carmel and Monterey.